A study suggests that if women eat chocolate during pregnancy, they could boost the growth and development of the fetus (1).

 6. How do I benefit by eating dark chocolate during the first trimester pregnancy?

-Having dark chocolate from first trimester can provide your fetus with certain essential nutrients.
+Having dark chocolate from the first trimester can provide your fetus with certain essential nutrients.
 It provides iron, zinc and vitamin K necessary for your growing baby.
 However, you should be careful about its consumption as too much can cause weight gain.

 7. What are the benefits of dark chocolate during the second trimester pregnancy?